Jesús León

-Mexican tenor Jesús León is one of the most acclaimed ‘bel canto’ tenors of his generation.
-His vocal studies began with the Cuban tenor Jesús Li, followed by attendance at the UCLA Opera Studio, the Solti Accademia di Bel Canto, the Boston University Opera Institute and the Domingo-Thornton Young Artist Program at Los Angeles Opera.
-He also trained in Italy under the direction of legendary soprano Mirella Freni, who granted him the Nicolai Ghiaurov scholarship.
+Mexican tenor Jesús León is an operatic tenor specializing in the bel canto and French lyric repertoire.
+He has appeared in leading roles at opera houses and festivals in Europe, North America, the Middle East, and Asia.
+León studied at the UCLA Opera Studio, the Solti Accademia di Bel Canto, the Boston University Opera Institute, and the Domingo–Thornton Young Artist Program at Los Angeles Opera.
+He later continued his training in Italy under the guidance of soprano Mirella Freni, who awarded him the Nicolai Ghiaurov Scholarship.